What to do if your car breaks down on the highway

 How do you prepare for a car breakdown on the highway?

 Every car owner should keep an emergency toolkit in their car, with at least one adjustable wrench, regular and needle-nose pliers, and Phillips and flat-head screwdrivers.
 Ratcheting screwdrivers and socket wrenches can help make your repair work easier.
 Most automotive retailers and online stores sell pre-made emergency kits to keep in your car, which may include tools and other supplies.
-Learn what to pack in your car’s emergency tool kit.

 Does car insurance cover a breakdown on the highway?